lvgl/lvgl_esp32_drivers/README.md

 **NOTE:** You need to set the display horizontal and vertical size, color depth and swap of RGB565 color on the LVGL configuration menuconfig (it's not handled automatically).

+## MCU Configuration

+Example of SPI/I2C configuration peripherals is done with `lvgl_interface_init`.
+Example of display gpios configuration, such as the DC, RST, Backlight is done with `lvgl_display_gpios_init`

 ## Supported display controllers